Priority Areas of the

 Investors upon whom “special investment” status has been conferred

-to benefit from the following incentive package for a period of five
+them to benefit from the following incentive package for a period

 Exemption from withholding tax and tax on dividends;